Will Denton

 Will Denton (born February 4, 1990) is an American film and television actor.

+Biography

 Best known for playing the role of Leopold Cain in the television series Kidnapped (2006), his credits also include the films Robots (2005), Palindromes (2004), Kinsey (2004), and The Post (2017).

 Denton attended Johns Hopkins University in Baltimore, Maryland.

 He appeared in Camp Hope, a horror film starring Dana Delany (his on-screen mother in Kidnapped).

 Other television credits include Law & Order and Ed.

 His latest film appearance was a minor role in the 2017 political thriller The Post starring Meryl Streep and Tom Hanks.

+Personal life

-He also studied philosophy, politics and economics at Hertford College, Oxford as an American visiting student.
+He studied philosophy, politics and economics at Hertford College, Oxford as an American visiting student.